Port Sudan Paediatric Centre

-Our projects strive to provide an oasis of neutrality in conflict zones, providing high quality care regardless of the patients’ socioeconomic status.
-Our goal is to create clinics that meet, if not exceed, Western standards while respecting local traditions.
-We aim to design sustainable, modern buildings using local materials and knowledge, and inventing solutions to keep energy costs low in extreme climates.
+All EMERGENCY projects strive to create oases of neutrality and peace in conflict zones, providing high-quality care regardless of patients’ socio-economic, ethnic, religious, or political status.
+Our goal is to create facilities that meet and exceed the highest international clinical standards, while respecting local customs and traditions.
+We aim to design sustainable, modern buildings using local materials and knowledge, and to develop innovative solutions to reduce energy consumption in extreme climates.

 Location: Port Sudan

 Activities: Paediatrics, Paediatric A&E, Preventive Medicine.

 Facilities: 3 Paediatric Outpatient Clinics, Radiology, Laboratory, Pharmacy, Ward, Sub-Intensive Care, Store, Offices, Services, Reception Area and Outdoor Play Area, Technical and Auxiliary Services.